XeSoft/Utilities/README.md

 # Utilities
 General utility functions in F#.

+### CircularDictionary

+This is a combination of a dictionary and a circular buffer.
+Created with an initial capacity.
+When the capacity is reached, subsequent additions to the dictionary overwrite the oldest entry.

 ### Shuffling

 One of the higher-level capabilities of this library is to provide several ways to shuffle a sequence.